explosion/spacy-llm/README.md

 > The advantage of implementing our own REST and HuggingFace integrations is that we can ensure a larger degree of stability and robustness, as
 > we can guarantee backwards-compatibility and more smoothly integrated error handling.
 >
-> If however there are features or APIs not natively covered by `spacy-llm`, it's trivial to utilize a third-party
+> If however there are features or APIs not natively covered by `spacy-llm`, it's trivial to utilize LangChain to cover
-> library - and easy to customize the prompting mechanism, if so required.
+> this - and easy to customize the prompting mechanism, if so required.

-#### OpenAI
+Note that when using hosted services, you have to ensure that the proper API keys are set as environment variables as described by the corresponding provider's documentation.

-When the model uses OpenAI, you have to get an API key from openai.com, and ensure that the keys are set as environmental variables:
+E. g. when using OpenAI, you have to get an API key from openai.com, and ensure that the keys are set as environmental variables:

 ```shell